 Norddeutscher Rundfunk (North German Broadcasting) based in Hamburg.

 German news channel owned by the RTL Group.

-With the motto 'We love to entertain you', ProSieben is Germany's second largest privately
+With the motto 'We love to entertain you', ProSieben is Germany's second largest privately-owned television company.

 Film, lifestyle and entertainment for viewers in the German part of Switzerland.